5 tips for self-employed women to get super sorted

 3. Choose the right superfund for you and set up your contributions properly

-Before you start making contributions, you need to choose a fund.
+Before you start making contributions, you need to choose a super fund.
 This is an important decision and can have a significant impact on your retirement nest egg and the companies and industries your super is invested in.

 Each fund offers different investment options, benefits and charges different fees.
 Funds also apply different ethics to how they invest, some funds apply no ethical screening while others screen out industries like: gambling; tobacco; armaments and weapons of war; animal testing and cruelty; fossil fuel projects and more.